NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 What visa do I need to move to Estonia?

 Estonia offers one of Europe's most innovative visa portfolios, anchored by the world's first Digital Nomad Visa (2020) and the globally unique e-Residency programme.
-EU and EEA citizens need no visa to live and work indefinitely.
-Non-EU nationals can choose between the Digital Nomad Visa (12 months, €4,500/month income), temporary residence permits for employment or enterprise, or the long-term EU resident permit after 5 years.
-The 2026 immigration quota for non-EU workers is set at 1,292 people, with stricter employer verification requirements now in force.
+EU/EEA citizens need no visa to live and work indefinitely.
+Non-EU nationals can choose between the Digital Nomad Visa (12 months, €4,500/mo gross income), temporary residence permits for employment or enterprise, or the long-term EU resident permit after 5 years. **2026 immigration quota: 1,292 non-EU workers** with stricter employer verification. **Major PR rule change from 1 Jan 2026**: applicants for a temporary residence permit for permanent residence must now complete the mandatory adaptation programme AND pass an A2 Estonian language exam (organised by the Ministry of Education).
+Applications submitted before 1 Jan 2026 are grandfathered.
+Citizenship still requires 8 years legal residence (5 on PR) + B1 Estonian + civics knowledge; dual citizenship limited to Estonian-heritage applicants.

 What is healthcare like in Estonia for expats?